merovex-press/stranded-series/README.md

 <!-- format-overview --><!-- auto-populated -->

+**Stranded** is a series of novellas, broken down into seasons.
+Each season comprises 12 novellas as "chapters."
+This follows the [UK drama](https://tvtropes.org/pmwiki/pmwiki.php/Main/BritishBrevity) or [Anime](https://tvtropes.org/pmwiki/pmwiki.php/Main/TwelveEpisodeAnime) series season length.
+(See [research/season-episode.md])

-**Stranded** is a series of novellas, with eight novellas to a season.
-The intent is for a reader to complete a novella in roughly two hours of reading, or under four hours listening via Audible.
-This size was chosen to favor flying.
+A reader should complete a novella in roughly two hours of reading, or under four hours listening via Audible.
+This size was chosen to favor air travel (TODO: audience psychographics).
+Each season will be self-contained, though with storylines that may delay resolution until a subsequent series.
+A season climax will close out the season, but leave the reader wanting the next one.

+This is an alt-history Science Fiction series.
+Need to explain the genre (horror, comedy, etc.) Loop in the major tropes.

 <!-- /format-overview -->

 ## Characters